FPavanello/FPavanello.github.io/_pages/seminars.md

 **2024**

-- 29th Annual Conference of the European Association of Environmental and Resource Economists (scheduled, 1-4 July)
+- 29th Annual Conference of the European Association of Environmental and Resource Economists
 - CMCC/EIEE Internal Seminar
 - 2024 Summer Conference of the Association of Environmental and Resource Economists
 - 3rd Junior Economists Meeting - University of Milan